RSachinShetty/scenario-examples/CKA/secret-1/step1/q.md

 <br>

-Create a Kubernetes Secret named `database-app-secret` in the default namespace using the contents of the file `database-data.txt`
+Decode the contents of the existing secret named `database-data` in the `database-ns` namespace and save the decoded content into a file located at `decoded.txt`